 Truck accident claims occupy a very specific area of personal injury law, and can be subject to federal and state laws that differ from accidents involving standard vehicles.
 Personal injury claims are frequently filed on the basis of negligence, as demonstrated by one or more parties involved in the accident.

-Parties that may be liable for injuries and other losses sustained from a truck accident:
+Parties that may be liable for injuries and other losses sustained from a commercial truck accident:

 - driver of a truck